Understanding Sensory Play: Schemas

 Ready to Support Schema Play Confidently?

-👉 The full Schemas in Play Training Pack includes:
+👉 The full Schemas in Play Training Course includes:

 ✔️ Theory behind schema learning